 News & Announcements

-- In recent weeks, Allen Sabey was selected as one of the Outstanding Master’s Students at Auburn University for 2012; Ali Zaremba Morgan was selected as one of the Outstanding Doctoral Students at Auburn University; Hans Saint Eloi Cadely was selected to be one of the Meriwether Fellows for the coming year; and Chris Datubo-Brown was awarded a President’s Graduate Opportunity Program Award through the Office of Diversity.
+- Allen Sabey was selected as one of the Outstanding Master’s Students at Auburn University for 2012; Ali Zaremba Morgan was selected as one of the Outstanding Doctoral Students at Auburn University; Hans Saint Eloi Cadely was selected to be one of the Meriwether Fellows for the coming year; and Chris Datubo-Brown was awarded a President’s Graduate Opportunity Program Award through the Office of Diversity.

 - Two HDFS doctoral students, Allen Sabey and Jake Jensen, won awards during Research Week 2013.
 Sabey took first place in the Social Sciences category, and Jensen won third place in the Humanities categroy.
 Both students are mentored by Dr. Amy Rauer.